TGDivy/TGDivy/README.md

 ## 💬🌞

-> Nothing good ever comes of violence. ~ Martin Luther
+> An investment in knowledge pays the best interest. ~ Benjamin Franklin

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )